-- Medical Expenses: You can recover the costs for all medical care that’s reasonable and necessary to treat your ailment, currently and in the future.
+Medical Expenses: You can recover the costs for all medical care that’s reasonable and necessary to treat your ailment, currently and in the future.
 This coverage includes travel expenses and supplies, such as crutches and other assistive devices.

 Lost Wages: You may be able to receive a percentage of the income you lose from being out of work due to disability.
 Lost wages benefits may be temporary or permanent, and partial or total.

 Vocational Support: In a situation where you’re unable to return to your previous occupation, workers’ compensation benefits may include training, education, and vocational services.
 The goal is to put you in a position to become self-sufficient.

-- Death Benefits: If an employee dies due to a workplace injury or illness, a surviving spouse and other dependents may be eligible to receive death benefits.
+Death Benefits: If an employee dies due to a workplace injury or illness, a surviving spouse and other dependents may be eligible to receive death benefits.

 Reasons Your Claim May Be Denied

 Even when you believe you qualify for workers’ compensation benefits, you may be surprised when the insurance company rejects your claim and refuses to pay.